michaelisjones/highlighter.css/README.md

 # highlighter.css

 CSS classes for highlighted-text effects.
-CSS files in `dist` folder: `highlighter.css` or `highlighter.min.css`

 ## Usage

+The CSS files in the `dist` folder are compiled and ready to use: `highlighter.css` or `highlighter.min.css`.

 ### Recommended Font Properties